Using Technology and e-Disclosure

 Osterman Research, ‘Why eDiscovery Should be a Top Priority for Your Organization’, October 2013, pp. 1-3, available at https://www.legal500.com/wp-content/uploads/assets/legal500/images/sponsors/HP_Why_eDiscovery.pdf.

-There has been a more recent discussion about ‘end to end’ solutions that would assist parties and a tribunal throughout the case; see, e.g., Protocol for Online Case Management in International Arbitration, paras.
-47–50, at https://sites-herbertsmithfreehills.vuturevx.com/20/21553/landing-pages/
+There separately exists ‘end-to-end’ solutions that would assist parties and a tribunal throughout the case; see, e.g., Protocol for Online Case Management in International Arbitration, paragraphs 47–50, at https://sites-herbertsmithfreehills.vuturevx.com/20/21553/landing-pages/platforms-protocol---wg-on-legaltech-in-arbitration---november-2020.pdf.

-Databases are typically offered by third-party providers as part of an overall document management scheme.
-Databases and review platforms can also be made available at law firms on an ongoing basis for ad hoc review tasks.
-During the past decade, there has been a proliferation of companies who have entered the market offering e-disclosure solutions, such that e-disclosure specialists have received their own legal directory recognition; see, e.g., https://chambers.com/legal-rankings/ediscovery-uk-wide-58:2817:11805:1.
+Databases are e-discovery platforms either provided by third-party vendors or managed on-premises by legal specialists as part of an overall document management scheme.
+The in-house route is one way by which firms may attempt to reduce costs, particularly vendor costs, associated with an e-discovery platform, but this often requires a substantial investment in software/hardware, as well as specialist staff to manage the platform.
+In regard to third-party vendors, the past decade has seen a proliferation of companies that have entered the market offering e-disclosure solutions, such that e-disclosure specialists have received their own legal directory recognition; see, e.g., https://chambers.com/legal-rankings/ediscovery-uk-wide-58:2817:11805:1.

 See footnote 33, above.

 Email threading is the process by which email relationships are identified, including threads and duplicate emails, and grouped together so that email exchanges can be reviewed in a logical way.
-This can significantly reduce review time as it allows counsel to avoid reviewing the same emails over and over again as well as the likelihood of inconsistent coding.
-See ‘Email Threading 101: An Introduction to an Essential e-disclosure Tool’, 19 April 2017, available at https://www.relativity.com/blog/email-threading-101-an-introduction-to-an-essential-e-discovery-tool/.
+This can significantly reduce review time as it allows counsel to avoid reviewing the same emails repeatedly as well as the likelihood of inconsistent coding across the same email chains.
+See ‘Email Threading 101: An Introduction to an Essential e-disclosure Tool’, 19 April 2017, available at www.relativity.com/blog/email-threading-101-an-introduction-to-an-essential-e-discovery-tool/.

 During the ingestion and processing phase, data sets tend to expand in terms of ‘megabytes’ and ‘gigabytes’ because of attachments, embedded files and the like.
 This can make cost estimates and the size of ESI collection and hosting somewhat unpredictable.